Intro to Writing

 Teacher: Charla Faulkner charlafalknr@gmail.com

-Other Required Materials: TI-84 Plus Graphing Calculator (The same as that used in Algebra 2)
+Other Required Materials: TI-84 Plus Graphing Calculator, only (the same as that used in Algebra 2).

 Prerequisites: Algebra 1, Algebra 2, Geometry